-Each controller has an EOL switch, which, when set to ON, sets the controller as a terminating device on the bus.
-See Figure 10 for the EOL switch location.
+Each field controller has an EOL switch, which, when set to ON, sets the controller as a terminating device on the bus.
+See Removing the Controller cover for the EOL switch location.
 The default EOL switch position is Off.

 Figure 11: End-of-Line switch positions